WPsites/WPide/readme.txt

     return $path . "/themes/twentyeleven";
 }

+= Colour assist =

+The colour picker only shows if you double click a hex colour value in the editor (3 or 6 characters with a proceeding hash #FF0000)

+The default colour picker has limited colours.
+You can replace this image with an image of your own by dragging and dropping a new image onto the default one (due to security reasons this can only be an image from the same domain).

+Using this you can either create your own swatch of colours or just drag in your websites logo or header image.

+If you close the editor any custom colour picker image will be forgotten.
+We maybe thing about making this persist and also make the image uploadable as well as drag+drop.

 == Dev Notes ==

 Maybe some interesting things here we could implement to help with following the WordPress standard and more advanced code syntax checking